 - Do you like every follower/friend you have there or you keep them close for some other reason?

-- Do you like every single post of Farmville friend’s achievement posted on your Facebook News feed?
+- Do you like every single post of Farmville friend’s achievement posted on your Facebook Newsfeed?

 The key about friendship is in quality, not in quantity.
-As humans, we are limited by so many factors that contribute to our stance, behavior and environment.
+As humans, we are limited by so many factors that contribute to our stance, behaviour and environment.
 And we can do just that much.
-So we end up surround ourselves by true friends, hidden frienemies or enormous amount of fellows we are hoping to fill that crevice of insecurity and loneliness we feel deep down in our inner self.
+So we end up surrounding ourselves by true friends, hidden frienemies or enormous amount of fellows we are hoping to fill that crevice of insecurity and loneliness we feel deep down in our inner self.

 Next time when you see someone being friends with 1,365 Facebookers or follow back 8,836 tweeps, ask yourself if this is candid or false!
 Look at your friend/following/followers lists and ask yourself who of all these people/brands add value to your life!
-Ask yourself whom you would like to keep on engaging and conversing with and don’t be afraid to click on the unfriend/unfollow/block, delete button!
+Ask yourself whom you would like to keep on engaging and conversing with and not be afraid to click on the unfriendly/unfollow/block, delete button!
 This, after all, is your life and it is normal that it stretches up to its limits, but not beyond.